Damascus: Early settlement

+Late Bronze Age

+Late Bronze I

+In the early 18th dynasty, during the reign of Thutmose III of Egypt he mentions Damascus.
+The name of Damascus appeared in his geographical listas tjmsqw (𓍘𓄟𓈎𓅱𓈉 and 𓍘𓄟𓊃𓈎𓅱) in the 15th century BC.

-Late Bronze
+Late Bronze II

-Some of the earliest Egyptian records are the Amarna letters, from 1350 BC, when Damascus (called Dimasqu) was ruled by king Biryawaza.
-Circa 1260 BC, the Damascus region and the rest of Syria became a battleground between the Hittites from the north and the Egyptians from the south, ending with a signed treaty between Hattusili III and Ramesses II.
+During the late 18th dynasty, the Amarna letters (c.
+1350 BC) mentions Damascus (Dimasqu) as ruled by Biryawaza.

+During the 19th dynasty (c.
+1260 BC), the Damascus region and the rest of Syria became a battleground between the Hittites from the north and the Egyptians from the south, ending with a signed treaty between Hattusili III and Ramesses II.
 The former handed over control of the Damascus area to the latter in 1259 BC.

+The 20th dynasty lost control over the Southern Levant.
 The arrival of the Sea Peoples around 1200 BC marked the end of the Bronze Age in the region and brought about new development of warfare.
 Damascus was only a peripheral part of this picture, which mostly affected the larger population centers of ancient Syria.
 But these events contributed to Damascus's emergence as an influential center during the transition from the Bronze Age to the Iron Age.

 Damascus is mentioned in Genesis 14:15 as existing at the time of the War of the Kings.
 According to the 1st-century Jewish historian Flavius Josephus's Antiquities of the Jews, Damascus (along with Trachonitis) was founded by Uz, the son of Aram.
 In Antiquities i.
 7, Josephus reports:

-Nicolaus of Damascus, in the fourth book of his History, says thus: "Abraham reigned at Damascus, being a foreigner, who came with an army out of the land above Babylon, called the land of the Chaldeans: but, after a long time, he got him up, and removed from that country also, with his people, and went into the land then called the land of Canaan, but now the land of Judea, and this when his posterity became a multitude; as to which posterity of his, we relate their history in another work.
+Nicholas of Damascus, in the fourth book of his History, says thus: "Abraham reigned at Damascus, being a foreigner, who came with an army out of the land above Babylon, called the land of the Chaldeans: but, after a long time, he got him up, and removed from that country also, with his people, and went into the land then called the land of Canaan, but now the land of Judea, and this when his posterity became a multitude; as to which posterity of his, we relate their history in another work.
 Now the name of Abraham is even still famous in the country of Damascus; and there is a village named after him, The Habitation of Abraham.